NorthumbriaResearchComputing/oswald-docs/docs/software/mpi.md

 These libraries can be compiled with GCC, Open64, and Intel compilers.

 !!! warning "Important Note"
-    As Oswald uses an OmniPath (OPA) interconnect (100Gb/s) you should *only* use the Host Fabric Interface-compatible (HFI) libraries (those with the `-hfi` suffix, which have been compiled and optimised to use OmniPath) by loading the appropriate module.
+    As Oswald uses an OmniPath (OPA) interconnect (100Gb/s) you should *only* use the Host Fabric Interface-compatible (HFI) libraries (those with the `-hfi` suffix), by loading the appropriate module.
+These have been compiled and optimised to use OmniPath.
 The other libraries will default to communicate over the management network which is much slower (1Gb/s) and can cause cluster instability.